jjliu159/movieproductionbudget/README.md

 ## How to use
 The file is in a .ipynb format, it's best if you use google colab (that's what was used)

+The movie_dataset.csv, although not in this Github (too large to upload), is necessary.
 The .csv file was grabbed from Kaggle, here's the link for where it's from: **https://www.kaggle.com/rounakbanik/the-movies-dataset**